HackersCardgame/pri2022/README.md

 initial User ist user02 with password 123456, password is hashed in the database, you can have a look at ./pri2022/src/server/hashPassword_unittest.cpp to see how you need to create the right hash

+in the /bin directory run
+./phaseClient user02 123456

+but first you need to start the server also in the bin directory or you can install the server as systemD startup thingie with makefile command
+./pri2022/bin/startServer.sh